kishvadde/imageapi/README.md

-# imageapi
+# Image REST API

-Image REST API
+## Images are stored in file system and no meta data is stored in database.
+Only user information and Tokens are stored in DB

 ### NOTE: Currently  auth token (api key) should be obtained at http://127.0.0.1:8000/api/get-api-key